Solvro/mobile-czasoprzestrzen-scanning/backend/README.md

 Then You have to delete images by typing `docker image rm backend_web` and then `docker image rm mariadb:latest`\
 After seeing twice these messages\
 ![](.README_images/docker_image_delete.png)\
-You can easily type `docker-compose up` and it should start over downloading\
+You can easily type `docker-compose up` and it should start over downloading  :sunglasses: :sunglasses:

+#**Swagger** :fire:

+Firstly to connect to swagger you have to run backend by doing steps above\
+Then you can type in your browser [http://localhost:8000/swagger/]()